 However, Berzelius did not realize that more than one type of chemical bond could exist, so he could not explain how two identical hydrogen atoms could come together to form a molecule of H2.
 In fact, this explanation had to wait until 1916, when Gilbert Lewis proposed that atoms could share electrons to form a covalent bond, rather than exchange them to form an ionic bond.

 Berzelius’s Textbook of Chemistry became famous around the world.
 It described all that was known about chemistry, and Berzelius updated it regularly.

 Berzelius received numerous awards and was made a member of Sweden’s nobility by King Karl in 1818.
 He avoided the social life of the nobility, preferring to talk shop with other scientists.

 Some Personal Details and the End

 Berzelius married Elisabeth Poppius in 1835.
 He was 56 and she, the daughter of a government minister, was 24.
 They had no children.

-He suffered ill-health in his later years, including gout, which confined him to a wheelchair, and he was also plagued by a faltering memory.
-Some of his health issues probably resulted from work.
+He suffered ill-health in his later years, including gout, which confined him to a wheelchair.
+He was also plagued by a faltering memory.
+Some of his health issues probably resulted from a lifetime of working with chemicals.
 Berzelius worked in a time when chemicals were usually first identified by their taste, and the air in laboratories was often filled with toxic vapors.